fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 #### 2.1.2 tpm2-abrmd-2.2.0

 This is an optional but recommended library (daemon) to use TPM in the device.
-This daemon will act as a resource manager for the TPM, for all I/O calls that happen with the device.  uses release version 2.2.0 of the library.
+This daemon will act as a resource manager for the TPM, for all I/O calls that happen with the device.
+It uses release version 2.2.0 of the library.

-##### Source code
+##### Source Code

 The library can be downloaded from [tpm2-abrmd-2.2.0-download](https://github.com/tpm2-software/tpm2-abrmd/releases/download/2.2.0/tpm2-abrmd-2.2.0.tar.gz)

 Alternatively, the in-kernel RM /dev/tpmrm0 can be used.
 Please see Section on Compiling SDO.

-##### Build and Install process
+##### Build and Install Process

 The build and installation process found at [tpm2-abrmd-2.2.0-install](https://github.com/tpm2-software/tpm2-abrmd/blob/master/INSTALL.md)

 #### 2.1.3 tpm2-tools-4.0.1

-This library provides the necessary tools to interact and perform operations using the TPM, to the users.  uses release version 4.0.1 of the library.
+This library provides the necessary tools to interact and perform operations using the TPM, to the users.
+It uses release version 4.0.1 of the library.

-##### Source code
+##### Source Code

 The library can be downloaded from [tpm2-tools-4.0.1-download](https://github.com/tpm2-software/tpm2-tools/releases/download/4.0.1/tpm2-tools-4.0.1.tar.gz)